Incentives and Strategic Behaviour: An Experiment

+We took several steps to reduce the scope for focal-point effects and other-regarding motives to mechanically account for the observed treatment differences.
+First, we chose games in which the dominance-solution outcome is neither Pareto dominant nor Pareto dominated, as is true for most outcomes in the games.
+Second, for most outcomes, the same payoff pair is associated with multiple action profiles.
+Third, because higher incentives can increase coordination on focal points \citep{ParravanoPoulsen2015GEB}, we randomly shuffled the order of rows and columns, reducing the salience of visually symmetric payoff configurations and action labels.
+And fourth, the matching protocol was random and asymmetric, and this was explicitly explained to participants.
+We return to these concerns in \hyref{section:robustness:alternative-explanations}[Section], where we discuss the extent to which the treatment patterns are consistent with alternative explanations based on other-regarding preferences.

-The experiment proceeded as follows: (i) instructions were provided together with comprehension questions and attention controls, (ii) subjects played two unincentivized practice rounds without feedback,\footnote{ Both were four-action two-player games, one with a strictly dominant action, another with no pure-strategy Nash equilibrium. } (iii) own and opponent's incentive levels were revealed, (iv) actions and beliefs were elicited simultaneously, (v) subjects answered a brief questionnaire on sociodemographics and received payment information.
+The experiment proceeded as follows: (i) participants received instructions and completed comprehension and attention checks; (ii) participants played two unincentivised practice rounds without feedback;\footnote{ Both practice rounds were four-action two-player games, one with a strictly dominant action and one with no pure-strategy Nash equilibrium. } (iii) own and opponent incentive levels were revealed;\footnote{ Only 36 participants --- fewer than 1.9\% of the sample --- dropped out after learning their incentive condition, and attrition was nearly balanced across own-incentive treatments: 20 in low incentives and 16 in high incentives. } (iv) actions and beliefs were elicited simultaneously; and (v) participants completed a short socio-demographic questionnaire and received payment information.
 Screenshots of the interface and instructions are provided in \hyref{section:o-appendix:screenshots}.

-We targeted 100 subjects per treatment, having recruited 834 subjects, with the treatment with fewer subjects having exactly 100 subjects.
-Sessions were conducted on 9-10 and 15-17 January 2020 on Amazon Mechanical Turk, constraining potential workers to be adults based in the United States.
-The subjects faced no time constraint; the average duration was about 22 minutes and average earnings \$24.97 per hour.
-Sociodemographic data collected consisted of age, sex, education, and prior exposure to game theory (see \hyref{section:o-appendix:stats} for details); samples across treatments were balanced across all sociodemographic variables.